Experience true Nordic winter with these Iceland and Canada tours!

 You will need sturdy hiking boots that fit crampons for the glacier hiking tours.
 If you do not own a pair then we rent out suitable hiking boots as well as a waterproof raincoat and trousers.

-The scenery on the tour is full of stunning, scenic views that are photographable so you should definitely bring your camera along.
+The scenery on the tour is full of stunning, breathtaking views that you’ll almost definitely want to capture forever, so you should definitely bring your camera along.
+Your tour guide will also be happy to take your photo.

 This is surely a personal choice, we do not deny pregnant women on our glacier trips but we highly recommend you to take a closer look at our trip description and difficulty ratings, they will hopefully give you a better idea.
 We also recommend you to contact your physician, as pregnant women’s health can be quite different.
 If you have any further questions or concerns then feel free to contact us.

-Lunch is not provided on any of our trips, therefore we recommend you to bring your own lunch especially for the longer trips, snacks and a bottle of water (you can refill it on the trip).
+Lunch is not provided on any of our trips, therefore we recommend you bring your own lunch, snacks, and a bottle of water (you can refill it on the trip).
+It is especially important to make sure you bring lunch on our longer trips.

-Crampons make you enable to walk on the glacier ice without slipping.
+Crampons enable you to walk on the glacier ice without slipping.
 They are metal spikes that we attach to the soles of your hiking shoes.

 Yes, we provide you with all the necessary glacier gear for our glacier hiking tours.
-Ice axe, crampons, harness, and helmets are provided.
+Ice axes, crampons, harnesses, and helmets are provided.
 This will help you to complete the tour safely.
 The minimum shoe size to attach crampons is EU 35.

 Iceland is known to have a lot of snow and when the snow stays long enough in one place than it turns to ice.
 Over long periods of time, the ice layers up becoming huge blocks called glaciers.
 It forms to create ginormous glaciers that sweep across huge masses of land.
 Iceland is home of the largest glacier in Europe that is called Vatnajökull.
 The Glacier Guides can tell you more about and everything you need to know about the Glaciers.